rolnikolay/bookbot/README.md

 # bookbot
-bookbot is part of the boot.dev course
+bookbot is a project built as part of the boot.dev course